 3. Add in all other ingredients and blend/process until completely smooth, with no chunks or pieces visible.

-4. Remove lid and test for seasoning, adjusting to taste.
+4. Remove lid and test for seasoning, adjusting to taste. ~Makes about 2 cups of dressing.

 N.B.
 This dressing will keep covered and refrigerated about 1 week and is also a delicious topping for grilled meat.
 Hubs recommends using it as a “dippin’ sauce” for these #Paleo chicken tenders or these #WHOLE30 compliant meatballs.